-- (2) All provincial employees are responsible for the due performance of his or her financial duties, for the proper collection and custody of all Provincial Government money received by them or under his or her authority, and for any inaccuracies in accounts rendered by them.
-No provincial employee will be relieved from any portion of his or her responsibilities if they delegate to his or her sub-ordinate the performance of duties which they should have performed themselves. - (3) All decisions of the Provincial Executive, Provincial Secretary and/or Provincial Treasurer relating to finance must be circulated to all provincial employees especially those whose duties are affected by the decisions. - 73.
-It is the duty of provincial employees having financial responsibilities in connection with his or her official duties to observe the following requirements in so far as they may be applicable to his or her particular duties:
+(2) All provincial employees are responsible for the due performance of his or her financial duties, for the proper collection and custody of all Provincial Government money received by them or under his or her authority, and for any inaccuracies in accounts rendered by them.
+No provincial employee will be relieved from any portion of his or her responsibilities if they delegate to his or her sub-ordinate the performance of duties which they should have performed themselves.

+(3) All decisions of the Provincial Executive, Provincial Secretary and/or Provincial Treasurer relating to finance must be circulated to all provincial employees especially those whose duties are affected by the decisions.

-Duties of Provincial Employees
+Dutiess of Provincial Employees